-Tori Spelling’s Net Worth Spells Trouble For Family With New Baby For 2017
+Tori Spelling’s Net Worth Spells Trouble For Family With New Baby

 Tori Spelling Gets Flak For Dyeing Her Children’s Hair To Match Hers

-Tori Spelling, Dean McDermott and family have a full house, as Baby Beau joins siblings Finn, 4, Hattie, 5, Stella, 8, and Liam, 9.
+Tori Spelling, Dean McDermott, and family have a full house, as Baby Beau joins siblings Finn, 4; Hattie, 5; Stella, 8; and Liam, 9.
 McDermott is also dad to an 18-year-old son, Jack, from a previous marriage.
 Six kids would be a financial strain on any family, and Tori Spelling and McDermott are being sued by Amex and more.
 While fans of Tori are happy for her, others are commenting on Twitter that with her net worth dwindling, maybe figuring out birth control would be a better idea, after Spelling said the pregnancy was “a total surprise.”

 “A total surprise?
 Um